 The treatment of chronic pain is complex.
-In a small number of cases, the cause is a single pain generator, but much more often, the pain generator is a single part of a patient’s complex, chronic disease.
+In a small number of cases, the cause is a single pain generator, but much more often, the pain generator is a single part of a patient’s complex, chronic disease, as Mark describes it.
 Who better to deliver holistic pain care than an ND?

 In addition to being trained to treat the whole person, address the cause, and harness the healing power of nature, NDs have a rich history in RIT/prolotherapy/PRP.
 NDs are currently the first of any of the health professions to develop formal pathways to be trained in stem cell medicine.